“Dave Cameron was useless, full stop”

 If ever there was a game for a striker to score, this was it.
 Withdean was buzzing as the Albion played their first game in Brighton for two years after exile in Gillingham.

-The Stags were woeful and even Aidan Newhouse managed to net twice in 17 minutes from the bench after replacing hat-trick hero Darren Freeman.
-Cameron got half an hour after coming on for Rod Thomas but ended up with nothing to show despite his best efforts.
+The Stags were woeful.
+Even Aidan Newhouse managed to net twice in 17 minutes from the bench after replacing hat-trick hero Darren Freeman.
+Cameron got half an hour coming on for Rod Thomas but ended up with nothing to show despite his best efforts.

-In only one game did Cameron look like he had the ability to be a professional footballer.
+In only one game for Brighton did Dave Cameron look like he had the ability to be a professional footballer.
 That came on Tuesday 23rd November 1999 in a 2-2 home draw against Lincoln City.

 Playing so well against the Imps turned out to be Cameron’s lifeline to extending his football career once his brief time with the Albion came to an end.

-He ended up signing a two-year deal with the Imps and with brilliant predictability, scored his first goal for his new club with Adams and Cork watching on from the dugout while trying to wipe the egg from their faces as City beat the Albion 2-0.
+Cameron ended up signing a two-year deal with the Imps.
+With grim predictability, his first goal for his new club came with Adams and Cork watching on from the dugout whilst trying to wipe the egg from their faces as Lincoln beat the Albion 2-0.

-Cameron went onto score nine times for the Imps in two years before dropping into non league, playing for a host of clubs including Chester City, Droylsden, Telford United, Tamworth, Halifax Town, Rhyl and Droylsden United.
-It’s unclear whether any of the assistant managers at those clubs subsequently called him useless.
+He went onto score nine times for the Imps in two years before dropping into non league, playing for a host of clubs including Chester City, Droylsden, Telford United, Tamworth, Halifax Town, Rhyl and Droylsden United.
+It is unclear whether any of the assistant managers at those clubs subsequently called Cameron useless.

 Still, the whole sorry incident worked out quite well for the Albion.
-Cameron’s banishment coupled with Lorenzo Pinamonte’s decision to turn down Brighton in favour of moving to Brentford meant that Adams had to dip into the loan market for a new striker before the following week’s home game with Plymouth Argyle.
+Cameron’s banishment coupled with Lorenzo Pinamonte’s decision to turn down Brighton in favour of moving to Brentford meant Adams had to dip into the loan market for a new striker.

 That man?
 A 19-year-old from Bristol Rovers by the name of Bobby Zamora.
-He certainly wasn’t useless.
+He certainly was not useless.